 People's time commitment varies tremendously in this class.
 There’s no guilt or pressure; it should be done as a nourishing experience.
 There are some people who attend or watch a class recording and do little else.
 Others may read a chapter, attend a class, read the letters and engage in the practices, which could mean taking some time each day for meditation/relaxation, singing, exercising, etc. Fully utilizing the program in this way supports participants in getting the most out of class because they are learning and practicing new ways to live.
 Even for busy folks who only dip into the material, the methods can still be quite powerful and effective.

-We have scholarships available for people who are taking the course online, and a limited number for those who want to take it onsite.
+Yes, we have scholarships available for people who are taking the course.
 We don't want finances to get in the way.
 Please see the Sign Up page for tuition options, and email us if they don’t work for you.

 Sign up for the course as the person you’re giving it to, using their name, address, email etc. You’ll also need to create a username and password for them.
 Then, when you get to the payment part, you can pay from your own credit card or PayPal account, but in the comments section write, “This is a gift for X.” Once you have done this, email us at firstname.lastname@example.org and we’ll make sure everything is properly attributed.

 If you would like this gift to be a surprise, please put your own email address in when you register so that you receive the confirmation emails directly.
 Once you are ready to share your gift, just send us the proper email address for your gift recipient and we’ll switch it in their file.